burzaszsolt/react-micro-frontends/README.md

 2. Start the app by running `npm start` in the `host-app` directory

-Now you should be able to visit [http://localhost:3000](http://localhost:3000) where you'll find the app running.
+Now you should be able to visit <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> where you'll find the app running.